armory/docs/content/en/scale-agent/troubleshooting/_index.md

 ## Agent tips

-- It is a good idea to have each Kubernetes cluster accessible by at least two instances of the Agent.
+- It is a good idea to have each Kubernetes cluster accessible by at least two instances of the Armory Agent.
 Only one instance will actively stream Kubernetes changes.
 The second one will be on standby and can be used for other operations such as deploying manifests and getting logs.

 - For better availability, you can run Agent deployments in [different availability zones](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).

-- Restarting the Agent won't cause direct outages, provided it is limited in time (less than 30s).
+- Restarting the Armory Agent won't cause direct outages, provided it is limited in time (less than 30s).
 No operation can happen while no Agent is connected to Spinnaker.
 Caching is asynchronous and other operations are retried `kubesvc.operations.retry.maxRetries` times.
-Furthermore, restarts are generally fast, and the Agent resumes where it left off.
+Furthermore, restarts are generally fast, and the Armory Agent resumes where it left off.